 Late assignments.
-Assignments are generally due at 4:10pm on Mondays for the Monday lab sections, and at 4:10pm on Tuesdays for the Tuesday sections.
+Assignments are generally due before class starts each Monday.
 (You'll receive the instructions for each assignment in during the previous week's lab period.)
 Late assignments will receive a 10% penalty per day (24 hours) past their deadline.
+If an assignment is already leate, there is no advantage to working on it during lecture or lab-it'll have the same late penalty if you turn it in 20 minutes late as if you turn it in 20 hours late.
 Extensions may be accepted with a dean's or doctor's note, but must be requested in advance of the assignment's due date and cleared with the instructor.